JAY1147-DOT/Demo/README.md

 # Demo
-This is a repo amde by Jay for Practice
+This is a repo amde by Jay for Practice.